 1. Centred on Jesus

 Some things haven’t really changed.
 In Paul’s day people were self-interested.
 They asked ‘What’s in it for me?’
-Discipleship isn’t like this.
-Disciplemakers don’t want to create miniature versions of themselves.
-They have experienced God’s love for them and are driven for others to also experience it.
+Discipling others isn’t like this.
+When we disciple others, we aren’t trying to get anything out of it.
+We aren’t trying to create miniature versions of ourselves.
+This isn’t what Paul meant when he talked about imitating.

 2. Built on Relationship

 Paul likens Timothy to a son.
 Don’t worry about the nuances of family dynamics in the 1st Century.
 Just notice the need of relationship.
-The image Paul has used is a close relationship.
-You can’t disciple or be discipled outside the context of relationship.
+The image Paul uses is a close relationship.
+You can’t disciple, or be discipled, outside the context of relationship.

 In the final part of Chapter 2 Paul uses the example of Epaphroditus.
 Paul wants the Philippians to follow Epaphroditus because he isn’t afraid to sacrifice.
 Being a disciple and a disciplemaker can be costly.
 We often don’t focus on this but it’s a reality.